Searchbreed

 Chesapeake Bay Retrievers need moderate grooming — brush 2-3x weekly, bathe monthly, nail trims regularly.
 Their double coat sheds heavily, especially during two seasonal coat-blows per year.

-Waterfowl retriever. ~1,400-1,800 kcal/day.
-Active water dog needs quality protein and joint support.
+Waterfowl retriever.
+Calorie needs vary with size, sex, and field workload; active water dogs need quality protein and joint support.
 Key nutrients to look for: high-quality protein, omega-3, glucosamine.

 Chesapeake Bay Retrievers are better suited to experienced owners.
 They're affectionate, bright, sensitive — traits that reward confident, consistent handling.
 First-time owners should budget for professional training.